On Veech groups of infinite superelliptic curves: A characterization for Veech groups of infinite superelliptic curves

 \subsection{Uncountable Veech group of infinite hyperelliptic curves}

-Let us remark that the only tame translate surfaces with Veech group ${\rm GL}_{+}(2,\mathbb{R})$ are the cyclic branched coverings of the Euclidean plane \cite[Lemma 3.2]{PSV}.
-It implies that if the Veech group $\Gamma(S(f,m))$ of the hyperelliptic curve $S(f,m)$ is uncountable, then $\Gamma(S(f,m))$ is either: conjugated to the group $P$ or conjugated to the group $P'$ (see Theorem \ref{T:PSV}).
-We shall give sufficient and necessary conditions to guarantee that the Veech of an infinite hyperelliptic curve $S(f,m)$ is an uncountable proper subgroup of ${\rm GL}_{+}(2,\mathbb{R})$.
+Let us remark that the only tame translation surfaces having ${\rm GL}_{+}(2,\mathbb{R})$ as their Veech group are the cyclic branched coverings of the complex plane $\mathbb{C}$, (refer to\cite{PSV}*{Lemma 3.2}).
+Correlating the previous statement and Theorem \ref{T:PSV}, it establishes that the uncountable subgroups of ${\rm GL}_{+}(2,\mathbb{R})$ that can appear as Veech groups of an infinite superelliptic curve are those that are conjugated to $P$ or conjugated to $P'$.
+We shall introduce a result, which gives sufficient and necessary conditions to guarantee that the Veech group $\Gamma(S(f))$ of an infinite superelliptic curve $S(f)$ is an uncountable proper subgroup $\Gamma(S(f))$ of ${\rm GL}_{+}(2,\mathbb{R})$.
+Moreover, we shall realize the groups $P$ and $P'$ as Veech group of an infinite superelliptic curves.